mautic/developer-documentation-new/docs/design/displaying_elements_based_on_user_permissions.rst

        </li>
    {% endif %}

-If the current user has the user:users:create permission, the code inside the if block will be rendered, displaying the link to invite new users.
-The link is created using the path function, which generates a URL based on the specified route (mautic_user_action) and any additional parameters ({objectAction: 'new'}).
+If the current User has the ``user:users:create`` permission, the code inside the if block is rendered, displaying the link to invite new users.
+The path function creates the link, which generates a URL based on the specified route (``mautic_user_action```) and any additional parameters (``{objectAction: 'new'}``).

-The 'mautic.user.profile.invite'|trans expression is used to translate the text "Invite your team" using Mautic's translation system.
+The ``'mautic.user.profile.invite'|trans`` expression is used to translate the text 'Invite your team' using Mautic's translation system.
 This ensures that the text is displayed in the appropriate language based on the user's locale settings.

 This not only prevents unauthorized access but also keeps the interface clean and relevant for each user's role.